A Book from the Sky: Attested characters

-Some of these characters were documented in Kangxi Dictionary, of which a copy Xu Bing had used as a reference point in the production of the text.
-However, given the stated intentions, as well as the small amount of legible, attested characters, it is still vanishingly unlikely that Xu Bing had known that they were historically used.
-This should therefore not be taken as an indicator of the book carrying meaning.
+Some of these characters were documented in Kangxi Dictionary, a copy of which Xu Bing had used as a reference point in the production of the text.
+However, given the stated intentions, as well as the small amount of legible, attested characters, these can be understood as accidental homoglyphs, and should not be taken as an indicator of the book carrying meaning.

 Reactions

 Critical reactions to A Book from the Sky were initially dismissive.
 In 1990, an article in a Beijing newspaper, said to have been authored by an agent of the Ministry of Culture, described it as "ghosts building walls" (鬼打墙 (鬼打牆, guǐ dǎ qiáng)), i.e., obfuscation for the sake of obfuscation.
 Meanwhile, "New Wave" artists found it too "traditional and academic".
 Nevertheless, the 1988 exhibition of the book at the China Art Gallery attracted a broad audience that included not only artists, but also professors and editors, some of whom visited the exhibition repeatedly in an attempt to find even a single real Chinese character.
 Later critics viewed the work more positively.
 Particularly, Lydia H. Liu of Columbia University compared the book to Lion-Eating Poet in the Stone Den by Hu Mingfu and Yuen Ren Chao, a text of verbal incomprehensibility, whereas this book is of graphical incomprehensibility, yet both maintain a sense of suspended disbelief in the consumer.

 A Book from the Sky is considered to be a representative of the "1985 Fine Arts New Wave" (85美术新潮 (85美術新潮, Bāwǔ Měishù Xīncháo)), and has been interpreted as "a primary symbol of the broad liberalization movement that characterized the years prior to the Tiananmen massacre".
 It has also invited comparisons with James Joyce's Finnegans Wake, as "a radical challenge to how we think about language, writing, literacy, and human-machine relationship".
 However, according to Xu, his main purpose was to "expose the fact that Chinese literary culture is taoyan", a term professor John Cayley translates as 'boring' or 'tedious' in ironic comparison to the process of making the book itself.
 In later works such as Square Word Calligraphy and Book from the Ground, Xu takes this idea further by subverting the logographic nature of the Chinese script in ways that make it broadly accessible.